 - Copy of your Farmland Health Check-Up

-- A soil test (bicarb test) for the fields where the organic amendment is to be applied that includes the organic matter level and confirms that the soil contains an average of no more than 20 ppm of phosphorus
+- A soil test from an OMAFRA accredited laboratory for the fields where the organic amendment is to be applied that includes the organic matter level and confirms that the soil contains an average of no more than 20 ppm of bicarbonate extractable phosphorus

 Other useful information: